k-flouris/cmf/README.md

 ### Obtaining datasets

 Our code runs on several types of datasets, including synthetic 2-D data, tabular data, and image data.
 The 2-D datasets are automatically generated, and the image datasets are downloaded automatically.
-However the tabular datasets will need to be manually downloaded from [this location](https://zenodo.org/record/1161203).
+However, the tabular datasets will need to be manually downloaded from [this location](https://zenodo.org/record/1161203).
 The following should do the trick:

     mkdir -p data/ && wget -O - https://zenodo.org/record/1161203/files/data.tar.gz | tar --strip-components=1 -C data/ -xvzf - data/{gas,hepmass,miniboone,power}

 This will download the data to `data/`.
 If `data/` is in the same directory as `main.py`, then everything will work out-of-the-box by default.
 If not, the location to the data directory will need to be specified as an argument to `main.py` (see `--help`).

 To train our model on the sphere dataset, run:

-    ./main.py --model non-square --g_ij_loss True --dataset 3d-circle
+    ./main.py --model non-square --dataset 3d-circle --config g_ij_loss=True

 Note that this will actually launch a grid of runs over various values for the `regularization_param`, `likelihood_warmup`, and `lr` config values as described in Appendix F.1.
-To overrirde the grid search and just launch a specific configuration, please edit the `non-square` section of the file `config/two_d.py` by removing the `GridParams` specification, `g_ij_loss` includes the regularization which activates the canonical manifold learning flow.
+To override the grid search and just launch a specific configuration, please edit the `non-square` section of the file `config/two_d.py` by removing the `GridParams` specification. `--config g_ij_loss=True` is used to overide the config parameters includes and 'g_ij_loss' includes the regularization which activates the canonical manifold learning flow.

-If you are on a GPU device, please specify `CUDA_VISIBLE_DEVICES=`, i.e. to the empty string, as this experiment is not currently supported to run on the GPU.
+If you are on a GPU device, please specify `CUDA_VISIBLE_DEVICES=`, i.e., to the empty string, as this experiment is not currently supported to run on the GPU.

 To launch a baseline two-step procedure run, add the flag `--baseline` to the command above.